codewarofficial/PrivacyPolicy/README.md

 # PrivacyPolicy

-The App DOes not collect any user data and is used to test progress.
+The App does not collect any user data and is used to test progress.